mdbergmann/cl-swbymabeweb/blogs/20230302---Polymorphism_and_Multimethods.md

 The above is a 'single dispatch' because the dispatching is based on a single parameter, the person class.

 Multi dispatch can dispatch on multiple parameters.
-Let's extend the example a bit:
+Let's extend the example a bit to show this:

 ```lisp
 (defgeneric say-hello (person time-of-day))